Bullseye (Marvel Comics): Costumed criminal career

 Japanese scientist Lord Dark Wind liberates Bullseye and has him brought to Japan, lacing his bones with adamantium and thus restoring his mobility.
 Lord Dark Wind did this so that Bullseye would work as an assassin in return, but in spite of this favor being done for him, Bullseye refuses to work for free.
 He instead makes another play to regain the position of the Kingpin's chief assassin once again if he kills Daredevil, knowing he would fail.
 Bullseye is imprisoned for several years.

 Bullseye eventually escapes prison, and then battles Captain America.
 He battles Crossbones in an attempt to assassinate the Red Skull to regain his old position with the Kingpin.

-After encountering the amnesiac Daredevil, he takes advantage of this by impersonating Daredevil and committing robberies in an attempt to destroy his nemesis's image.
+After encountering the amnesiac Daredevil, he takes advantage of this by committing robberies while impersonating Daredevil in an attempt to destroy his nemesis's image.
 In one of his early heists, he is caught by his mark's disillusioned trophy wife.
 He becomes enamored of the wife who pleads with him to be taken away by him, but he keeps the wife in his derelict hideout as his lover, attempting to flatter her by showering her with stolen money and jewelry.
-However, the woman comes to realize that he is mentally weak and, frightened by one of his psychotic outbursts, leaves him.
+However, the woman realizes that he is mentally fragile and, frightened by one of his psychotic outbursts, leaves him.
 Gradually, Bullseye becomes so immersed in his Daredevil impersonation that he believes himself to truly be Daredevil, a confusion which the real hero takes advantage of to defeat him.

 Bullseye later has another run-in with the Punisher when he is part of Frank's frame-up scheme that ends with Bullseye getting both of his hands shot and losing a finger to the Punisher's brutality.
 Bullseye encounters Deadpool and Gambit during another long interval in which the character was seldom used.

 Bullseye is hired by the villain Mysterio to attack and confuse Daredevil.
 In the course of their battle, Bullseye kills Karen Page (Daredevil's long-time love interest) with one of Daredevil's own billy clubs.

-Bullseye is recruited to steal the Identity Disc, purported to be in possession of A.I.M. and have vital information on the world's superheroes, along with Deadpool, Sabretooth, Vulture, and Juggernaut.
+Bullseye is recruited to steal the Identity Disc, purported to be in possession of AIM and have vital information on the world's superheroes, along with Deadpool, Sabretooth, Vulture, and Juggernaut.

-Bullseye offers to kill Daredevil for Kingpin, later entering Daredevil's apartment and attempting to kill Milla Donovan (Daredevil's new girlfriend).
+Bullseye again offers to kill Daredevil for Kingpin, later entering Daredevil's apartment and attempting to kill Milla Donovan (Daredevil's new girlfriend).
 Enraged and already near the breaking point, Daredevil attacks Bullseye and throws him out the window.
 During the fight, the hero reveals to Bullseye that he knows his real name Lester, his mother was a prostitute, and that he never knew his father.
 He mocks the assassin's new 'Bullseye' tattoo and carves a new one over it with a rock.